 Seeing the police, who had been predominantly white and male, receive accolades for diversity after the campaign.

 The chord it struck with the general public.
 Over 3.9 million views on the NZ Police recruitment page, as well as the amount of media attention it picked up both in New Zealand and overseas (estimated global reach of over 60 million)."

 Recruiting ethnic minorities and females to the police has been a long-standing problem the world over.
 We set out to specifically uncover insights into what ethnic minorities and females would respond to, building a social media idea that would help New Zealand Police connect with the country's growing and diverse cultures, establishing care as a core trait of policing.

 We needed to be aware of the various cultural and gender sensitivities, without patronizing our target audience.
 This required us to gain a deeper understanding of the people we were appealing to, rather than just being politically correct.

 The difficulties of filming social experiments and how you can never fully plan for how the public will react to such situations.
 Similarly, how quickly viral work can escalate and that you have to be prepared ahead of time to truly take advantage of the media that picks up on it.

-Social media experiences that prominently feature the use of video (fashion, sports, humor, art, etc.) as a series.
-Platform agnostic but the video must be integrated into the experience and not embedded as a link—enter any and all social media that best
+Best Social Video Series made specifically for social media.
+Platform agnostic but the video must be integrated into the experience and not embedded as a link.